angelal4844/about-me/README.md

 * Perod 7: Spanish
 * Period 8: Global History
 # Bio
 Hello!
 My name is Angela Lu.
-I am in the High school of Telecommunications Arts and Technology.
+I am in the High school of Telecommunication Arts and Technology.
 I like to draw, sing, and play games.
 I have a older sister and a younger brother.
 I like to draw different cartoon characters and different places.
 Some games I like to play are Genshin Impact and Roblox.
 I like to eat ice cream and candy.
-My flavorite ice cream is vanilla and strawberry.
+My favorite ice cream is vanilla and strawberry.
 I like to take pictures when I see something interesting or beautiful.
 In addition, I like to listen to music and cook.
 I learned how to cook rice, noodles, soup and many more.

+# Email and school
+* Email: angelal4844@hstat.org
+* School: High School of Telecommunication Arts and Technology